 The program can be individualized by taking fewer than four modules per session.
-However, to earn the diploma all four modules must be successfully completed within two years from the completion of the initial module.
-The program is held Monday through Friday, from 8 a.m. to 5 p.m. each day.
+However, to earn the diploma all four modules must be successfully completed within three years from the completion of the initial module.

-- Module 1: Epidemiology, Public Health and Health Systems (first two weeks each January)
+- Module 1: (TDTPM 101: Epidemiology, Public Health and Health Systems) in webinar format

 The National School of Tropical Medicine works closely with other Baylor College of Medicine initiatives focused on global health to train healthcare providers to diagnosis and treat tropical diseases.
 These include the Global Health Track and the Baylor International Pediatric AIDS Initiative.